rednafi/fastapi-nano/README.md

     ![Screenshot from 2020-06-21 22-15-18][screenshot_1]

 -   Press the `authorize` button on the right and add _username_ and _password_.
-The APIs use OAuth2 (with hashed password and Bearer with JWT) based authentication.
-In this case, the username and password is `ubuntu` and `debian` respectively.
+The APIs use OAuth2 with Argon2 password hashing and Bearer JWT authentication.
+In this case, the username and password are `ubuntu` and `debian` respectively.

     ![Screenshot from 2020-06-21 22-18-25][screenshot_2]